nickkalen/Discord-Bot/README.md

 Once that line is run, the python script will ask you for a year.
 If you need help, don't type anything and press enter.
 If you want to exit the prompt, type exit then press enter.

+## Conclusion
+Overall I learned a ton from this project.
+At first starting this project was very overwhelming, but with many trials and errors I now have a much better understanding of how all the pieces (github, docker, python, CLI, and API's) work together.
+Getting to the point where my code worked and posted on the Discord was very satisfying, and in the end I am happy with my work and how far I've come in this class.